-The Kalser Tauernhaus (1,755 metres above sea level) is a popular mountain refuge hut in the Hohen Tauern, Osttirol and the ideal base for tours to the Glockner and Granatspitz Group Mountains.
+The Kalser Tauernhaus (1,755 metres) is a popular mountain refuge in the Hohe Tauern Mountains of East Tirol and an ideal base for hikes.

-Romantic pine forests, alpine meadows, cascading waterfalls and the glaciers of the Glockner and Granatspitz Mountains.
+Romantic pine forests, alpine meadows, cascading waterfalls and the glaciers of the Glockner and Granatspitz mountains.
 Even die-hard alpinists catch their breath at the beauty of the mountains in the Hohe Tauern National Park.
-The Kalser Tauernhaus is also a source of great inspiration: the pleasantly furnished mountain home, which was opened by the Kalser Mountain Guides in 1931 as a mountain refuge hut for Grossglockner tourists, features beautiful wood panelled dining rooms and comfortable sleeping quarters.
-It is also wholly suitable for multi-day stays and residential courses.
-Kalser Tauernhaus has been able to secure three coveted awards: the "Environmental Seal of Quality", "Family Friendly Hut" and "So schmecken die Berge" (That’s what mountains taste like) culinary award, which guarantees the predominant use of local produce.
+The Kalser Tauernhaus is also a source of great inspiration: the pleasantly furnished mountain refuge, which was opened by local mountain guides in 1931 as a place to stay for visitors keen to see the Grossglockner mountain, features beautiful wood-panelled dining rooms and comfortable sleeping quarters.
+It is also suitable for multi-day stays and residential courses.
+The Kalser Tauernhaus has been able to secure three coveted awards: the "Environmental Seal of Quality", "Family-Friendly Hu"t and "So schmecken die Berge" ("That’s what mountains taste like") culinary award, which guarantees the predominant use of local produce.